jliuhtonen/purescript-datagrams/docs/Node/Datagram.md

 ## Module Node.Datagram

-This module wraps Node's `dgram` module for usage through Purescript.
+This module wraps Node's `dgram` module with FFI for usage from Purescript.
 See `dgram` module [documentation](https://nodejs.org/api/dgram.html) for full details.

 #### `Socket`